maheshakya/maheshakya.github.io/_posts/2014-05-18-preparing-a-bench-marking-data-set-using-singula-value-decomposition-on-movielens-data.markdown

 data_file = pd.read_table(r'ratings.dat', sep = '::', header=None)
 {% endhighlight %}

-Here, have assumed that the `ratings.dat` file from MovieLens 1M data will be in the working directory.
+Here,I have assumed that the `ratings.dat` file from MovieLens 1M data will be in the working directory.
 Only reason I am using pandas data frame is its' convenience of usage.
 You can directly open the file and proceed.
-But then you will have to change following steps to adapt to method.
+But then you will have to change following steps to adapt to that method.

 3)  Extract required meta information from the data set.
 {% highlight python %}